 Most Colcannon recipes call for the cabbage to be boiled.
 I like this one because the cabbage is simply stir-fried until barely tender.
 The mashed potatoes is one that I have always made.
-For the original recipe, please visit Wives with Knives and do say “hi” to Cathy for me.
+The recipe below was adapted from Wives with Knives.

 - ½ tsp mustard powder

 - Salt and pepper to taste

 - Boil cubed potatoes in a medium sized pot together with 1 cup water.
 When water comes to a boil, season with salt.
 Reduce heat and allow it to cook for about 15 minutes or until potatoes are very soft.
 Turn off heat.
 Most of the water would have been absorbed but if there is excess liquid, drain it.